jimoquinn/iost-unofficial/README.md

 #          IOST Development Environment

-  This script will install all the tools necessary to develop smartcontracts in JavaScript or Go in the IOST ecosystem.
+  This script will install all the tools necessary to develop smart contracts in JavaScript or interface with the blockchain with Go or JavaScript.
 Works best in OS containers like LXD/LXC or a full VM, but is known to work in Docker as well.
-Should install all the necessary dependecies and IOST code required to be productive in about 15 minutes.
+Should install all the necessary dependencies and IOST code required to be productive in about 15 minutes.

    IOST 3.1.0 Installation:
    -  iwallet